Initial Certification for Medical Physics

 • An individual may be an AMP or RSO without being board certified.
 Conversely, an individual may be board certified without being an AMP or RSO.

-When will these changes be implemented?
+When were these changes implemented?

-All ABR specialty certificates are impacted.
+All ABR specialty certificates were impacted.
 AU-E designations on ABR certificates are diagnostic radiology (AU-Eligible), interventional radiology/diagnostic radiology (AU-Eligible), radiation oncology (AU-Eligible), diagnostic medical physics (RSO-Eligible), nuclear medical physics (RSO-Eligible), and therapeutic medical physics (AMP-Eligible).

 Where can I find information about becoming an NRC AMP or RSO?